Superior Woods and Waters Photography Workshop

 Within this rich and varied landscape photographers will experience a mix of formal instruction in the lodge combined with hands on, one-on-one instruction in the field.
 Professional photographer James Smedley will explore the foundations of photography – shutter speed, aperture, composition and light – to capture moments and mementos from this singularly beautiful region along with insights into the challenges and rewards of outdoor photography.
 There will be instruction for those just learning to use their cameras as well as for shooters who want to take their photography to another level.

 James Smedley is an award-winning Ontario photographer whose work is represented by stock agencies like Getty, Firstlight and Windigo.
 His images appear regularly in international advertising campaigns and in books, magazines and newspapers world-wide.
 Clients include Ontario Tourism, Ontario Parks and the Ontario Ministry of Natural Resources.
-View his work on his stock photography site: http://jamessmedleyoutdoors.photoshelter.com/
+View his work at his photography website: http://

 All meals and formal instruction will be based out of Rock Island Lodge.
 A laid back atmosphere and legendary food and hospitality make this the place to be to witness the awakening of the Lake Superior wilderness.